 Pierre-Auguste Renoir (1841-1919) was a pioneering painter and one of the most prominent artists of the Impressionist movement that he would notably go on to break with in his later years.
 His versatility, as well as visible enjoyment of art, make him an admirable painter even a century after his death from pneumonia.
 Browse through our available Renoir paintings for sale.

 Available Pierre-Auguste Renoir artwork for sale

 Full Artist Bio

 Although often simply classified as an Impressionist, Renoir spent most of his life exploring multiple ways of working, many of which were concerned with academic and classical painting.
 He also concentrated on figure painting, often disregarding Impressionist ideals to do so.
-While keen to modernise painting, he was more open to embracing tradition than the other Impressionist artists, and more aware of the potential limitations of the movement.
+While keen to modernise the art of painting, he was more open to embracing tradition than the other Impressionist artists, while being more aware of the potential limitations of the movement.

 Buying from Willow

 Willow Gallery is a well-established business, having been trading solidly for over 30 years.
 During this period, the gallery is proud to have been elected to both the British Antique Dealers’ Association, and LAPADA, the Association of Art and Antiques Dealers.
 Both Associations operate codes of practice which aim to establish and maintain confidence between members and the public and are a reflection of our integrity and expertise.learn more